Norwalk-Huron County Airport

 The Norwalk-Huron County Airport is a publicly owned, public-use airport located 3 miles east of Norwalk, Ohio.

-The airport is home to a flying club.
-The airport also hosts regular events such as food truck fly-ins, Young Eagles flights, and flight training scholarships.
+The airport is home to a flying club, and also EAA Chapter 1723.
+The airport also hosts regular events such as food truck fly-ins, Young Eagles flights, and flight training.
+A new ground school was started in July 2026, with six students signed up.

 History

+Planning for an airport began as early as September 1965, when the possibility was discussed before a meeting of local leaders.
+The airport was officially dedicated on 18 August 1968, although it had been in use by the end of July.

+In January 1990, it was announced that Titan Aerospace would be moving to the airport.

 Throughout the 2010s, the airport struggled with degrading facilities.
-Officials worried about poor pavement maintenance and substandard hazard removal.
-Low airport revenue was largely to blame for the issues.
+The airport received a donation from the CEO of Phillips Manufacturing in July 2011 to provide the matching funds to qualify for a federal grant.

-A new 10-year master plan for the Huron County Airport was approved in 2023.
+In 2023, the airport received a federal grant to upgrade its runway.
+The renovation project involved sealing cracks and repainting striping.
+Later that year, a new 10-year master plan for the Huron County Airport was approved.
 The plan will cost $6 million over the 10 years and includes funds to rehabilitate airport lighting; add an automatic weather reporting system; rehabilitate the runway, taxiways, and parking aprons; build new hangars; and install wildlife perimeter fencing.

 Facilities and aircraft

 The airport has one runway, designated as Runway 10/28.
 The runway measures 4208 x 75 ft (1283 x 23 m) and is paved with asphalt.

 The airport has a fixed-base operator that sells fuel and offers limited services and amenities.
-Airport leadership went to great lengths to make its fuel competitive with other nearby airports and attract new pilots and aircraft.
+Airport leadership established a fuel price adjustment program to attract new pilots and aircraft.

-In 2023, the airport received a federal grant to upgrade its runway.
-The renovation project involved sealing cracks and redoing striping.

 For the 12-month period ending July 14, 2021, the airport had 10,220 aircraft operations, an average of 28 per day.
 It included 99% general aviation and 1% military.
 For the same time period, 22 aircraft were based at the airport: 20 single-engine and 2 multi-engine airplanes.